-On January 17, 2024, the Company received a Convertible Promissory Note (the "Convertible Note") from Sharing Services Global Corp. ("SHRG"), an affiliate of the Company, in exchange for a \$250,000 loan made by the Company to SHRG.
+On January 17, 2024, the Company received a Convertible Promissory Note (the "Convertible Note") from Sharing Services Global Corp., an affiliate of the Company, in exchange for a \$250,000 loan made by the Company to SHRG.
 The Company may convert a portion or all of the outstanding balance due under the Convertible Note into shares of SHRG's common stock at the average closing market price of SHRG stock within the last three (3) days from the date of conversion notice.
 The Convertible Note bears a 10% interest rate and has a scheduled maturity six (6) months from the date of the Convertible Note, or July 17, 2024.
-The fair value of this Convertible Note on March 31, 2024 was \$262,782.
+The maturity date was subsequently extended.
+The fair value of this Convertible Note on June 30, 2024 was \$268,607.
 (For further details on fair value valuation refer to Note 12. - Investments Measured at Fair Value, Convertible Note Receivables).

-On March 20, 2024, HWH International Inc., a subsidiary of the Company ("HWH"), entered into a Securities Purchase Agreement (the "Securities Purchase Agreement") with SHRG, pursuant to which HWH purchased from SHRG a (i) Convertible Promissory Note in the amount of \$250,000, convertible into 208,333,333 shares of SHRG's common stock at the option of HWH, and (ii) certain warrants exercisable into 208,333,333 shares of SHRG's common stock at an exercise price of \$0.0012 per share, the exercise period of the warrant being five (5) years from the date of the Securities Purchase Agreement, for an aggregate purchase price of \$250,000.
-At the time of filing, HWH has not converted any of the debt contemplated by the Convertible Note nor exercised any of the warrants.
-On March 31, 2024 the fair value of the convertible note and warrants was \$324,521 and \$141,667, respectively.
+On March 20, 2024, HWH International Inc., a subsidiary of the Company, entered into a securities purchase agreement with SHRG, pursuant to which HWH purchased from SHRG a (i) Convertible Promissory Note in the amount of \$250,000, convertible into 208,333,333 shares of SHRG's common stock at the option of HWH, and (ii) certain warrants exercisable into 208,333,333 shares of SHRG's common stock at an exercise price of \$0.0012 per share, the exercise period of the warrant being five (5) years from the date of the securities purchase agreement, for an aggregate purchase price of \$250,000.
+At the time of this filing, HWH has not converted any of the debt contemplated by the Convertible Note nor exercised any of the warrants.
+On June 30, 2024 the fair value of the convertible note and warrants was \$310,362 and \$137,500, respectively.
 (For further details on fair value valuation refer to Note 12. - Investments Measured at Fair Value, Convertible Note Receivables).